 Applications submitted for grand jury service are reviewed by the Grand Jury Recruitment/Selection Committee, comprised of Superior Court judges.
 Every effort is made to recruit men and women from all socio-economic levels, ethnic and age groups.
 Applicants are judged on the knowledge, skills and abilities required for successful performance as a grand juror.
 This screening process identifies approximately 90 applicants for further consideration.
-Those applicants who appear to be qualified are invited to an interview before a member of the committee.
+Those applicants who appear to be qualified are invited to an interview before members of the committee.

 The law requires that potential grand jurors shall be selected from the five supervisorial districts in proportion to the population of those districts.

-The 30 persons selected will constitute the prospective grand jury panel and are summoned to appear in court where all names are placed in a lottery draw.
+The 25 to 30 persons selected will constitute the prospective grand jury panel and are summoned to appear in court where all names are placed in a lottery draw.
 The first 19 names chosen become the next Orange County Grand Jury.
 The remaining names are drawn to provide alternates.

 Shortly before the beginning of the grand jury term of service, July 1 through June 30, the current grand jury and their advisors conduct an orientation/training program.
 The presiding judge of the Superior Court selects the foreperson; the jury itself chooses all other officers.